nexussays/load.js/README.md

 ### Using with TypeScript

 A declaration file `load.d.ts` is provided.
 Given the recommended usage, you don't need to import/require anything.
-Simple add a reference `/// <reference path="load.d.ts"/>` in any files that need to call `load`.
+Simple add a reference `/// <reference path="load.d.ts"/>` to your configuration file (or to any files that need to call `load` if you're not using the recommended single-configuration-file approach).

 ## API / Examples